Will Levis rallies Titans for 2 late TDs, 28-27 win over Dolphins

 A grind-it-out game took a wild turn in the fourth quarter, beginning when Tennessee’s Eric Garror tried to field a bouncing punt with the game tied at 13-all with 6:16 remaining.
 The ball caromed off his hands and Elijah Campbell recovered for the Dolphins at the 7.

 Mostert punched it in, then scored again after the Titans fumbled on their next possession on a botched pitch by Levis to Henry.
-Mostert leads the NFL with 16 rushing touchdowns.
+Mostert leads the NFL with 16 touchdowns rushing.

 Henry, who finished with 34 yards, moved to 15th in NFL history in rushing yards when he scored his 87th career rushing TD in the first quarter that tied the game at 7 going into the half.